 As can be seen from the cases discussed in Para 14.1. and 14.2. above that proper officer can cancel registration of a registered person on his own motion.
 In such cases, power has been entrusted with proper officer to revoke such cancellation of registration on an application being made by registered person.
-Revocation of cancellation of registration under respective SGST Act or UTGST Act shall be deemed to be revocation of cancellation of registration shall be rejected without giving proper opportunity of being heard.
+Revocation of cancellation of registration under respective SGST Act or UTGST Act shall be deemed to be revocation of cancellation of registration under CGST Act, 2017.
+No application filed for revocation of cancelled registration shall be rejected without giving proper opportunity of being heard.